 Standard-grade Kanamycin is composed of 3 fractions: Kanamycin A, B, and C, with Kanamycin A being the major component.

-Kanamycin Sulfate is soluble in water.
-Practically insoluble in ethanol, DMSO, acetone, chloroform, ether and ethyl acetate.
+Kanamycin Sulfate is soluble in water but is practically insoluble in ethanol, DMSO, acetone, chloroform, ether and ethyl acetate.

 EvoPure® products are purified, single antibiotic fractions, most >99% pure.
 High purity EvoPure Kanamycin can be used to analyze the specific effects of individual Kanamycin fractions.